 6. REGISTRAITION AND PRE-TOURNAMENT CHECK-IN

 If you are already a member of the CBTT and have turned in your Release of Liability form, tournament registration can be completed on the CBTT website, www.collegiatebasstrailoftexas.com, by the Wednesday, 3 days prior to each tournament.
 If you are competing in your first CBTT tournament, you must enter online by the Wednesday, 3 days before each tournament and complete the Release of Liability form must be completed and turned in to tournament officials at the Friday night registration located on the tournament itinerary.
-Each competitor/team must sign-up and check-in, in person on the Friday prior to each event to receive their boat number and/or attend a pre-tournament meeting.
+Each competitor/team must sign-up and/or check-in, in person on the Friday prior to each event to receive their boat number and/or attend a pre-tournament meeting.
 If one angler cannot make a tournament, his/her fishing partner may fish solo to retain AOY points (sign both anglers up).
 Time and place for each tournament check-in will be posted 2 weeks prior to each tournament on the tournament itinerary.
 Teams may also enter the optional Big Bass side pot during check-in.